emWeb: User interface in the web browser

 The resulting frontend looks like this:

-Now, let us breakdown the interesting parts:
+Now, let us break down the interesting parts:

 <h1> <!--#exec cgi="Headline"--> </h1>